pythonnoob9903/MA-project/documentation.md

 ## Week 18.11-24.11
 1. getting glossary and tcolorbox to work
 2. beginning to program drone
+3. getting github to work on RaspberryPi
+4. adding the dronekittest.py document to github

 ## Week 11.11-17.11
 1. getting the channel value to be able to use in the dronekit script
 2. beginning to write RaspberryPi Setup